Lighting Research Center

 The course will provide training in the application of 3D printing to the design, prototyping, and manufacturing of lighting system components, and give participants the knowledge and skills needed to begin applying this technology in their own companies.

-There will be both weekly, in-person instruction hosted by course faculty (i.e., weekly, approximately 2.5-hour live, interactive sessions), via an internet-based conferencing system (WebEx), as well as supplemental activities and assignments to be completed by course participants throughout the five-week course period.
-Industry leaders will join LRC faculty to present updates on the state-of-the-art of additive manufacturing technologies .
+There will be weekly (approximately 2.5-hour) live, interactive sessions hosted by course faculty via an internet-based conferencing system, as well as supplemental activities and assignments to be completed by course participants throughout the five-week course period.
+Industry leaders will join LRC faculty to present updates on the state-of-the-art of additive manufacturing technologies.

 An overview of course content is included below.

-Date TBD – Session 1: Introduction to the 3D printing process, including its pros, cons, and benefits as compared to other manufacturing processes.
-The session will provide an overview of the lighting and 3D printing markets size, trends, and growing applications.
-Case studies of the current best uses of 3D printing in the manufacture of lighting components and a review of best practices for 3D printing design will be presented.
-The session will end with a discussion of how 3D printing can support product innovation and differentiation.
+July 9, 2025 - Session 1: This session will begin with an introduction to the lighting and 3D printing industries, including an overview of 3D printing processes, their pros and cons, benefits compared to other manufacturing processes, and potential lighting applications for 3D printing.
+The session will also provide an overview of the size of the 3D printing market, trends, and growing applications.
+LRC researchers will share relevant case studies of the current best uses of 3D printing in the manufacture of lighting components and review best practices for 3D printing design.
+The session will end with a discussion of how 3D printing can support product innovation and differentiation..

 Cost and Registration

-The cost of this five-week course is $1,200.
-A 50% discount is available to employees of ASSIST 3D Printing for Lighting consortium members.
+The cost of this five-week course is $1,800.
 Registration availability is limited.
 You can register at the link below.

 Faculty